Since your mattress is often the most expensive piece of furniture in your bedroom, you expect it to last a significant amount of time.

 To sum up, I’d say that the Puffy is a reasonably priced mattress with an incredible ability to relieve your pressure points, maintain your spine alignment, and lasts longer than other all-foam models.

 - Side and back sleepers.
 The medium firmness level offers just the right amount of spinal support and contouring for those who sleep on their back or side.

 - Couples.
 The Puffy combines decent edge support and low motion transfer.
 Both of these factors are essential if you share a bed with someone.

 - Back pain sufferers.
 Memory foam has the best cradling effect among all mattress materials.
-It can easily relieve pain and pressure in any sleeping position.
+It has the potential to easily relieve pain and pressure in any sleeping position.

 Why Does a Mattress Sag?

 I hate to break it to you, but no mattress will remain uniform and supportive forever.
-All the beds eventually start to sag, and the quality of materials, along with how well the mattress is made, is the factor defining how quickly this happens.
+All beds start to sag eventually.
+The quality of materials, along with how well the mattress is made, is the determining factor in how quickly this could happen.

 So, what can contribute to faster sagging?

 - Poor foam quality.
-All types of foam tend to soften and lose resiliency over time, and with cheap ones, it happens even faster.
-Budget manufacturers use polyurethane or less dense memory foam that has a significantly shorter lifespan and is more prone to forming indentations.
+All types of foam tend to soften and lose their resilience over time, and with cheaper quality foam, it tends to happen faster.
+Budget manufacturers use polyurethane or less-dense memory foam that has a significantly shorter lifespan and is more prone to forming indentations.

 - Uneven load.
 If you tend to utilize one particular area of your mattress for sleeping, this may lead to indentations in this area, which will make the surface uneven and reduce its supportive properties.